-The rigs were effectively fully contracted to the end of 2015 with the WilPhoenix on contract until the end of 2017 whilst the WilHunter is in warm stack mode.
-The UK market significantly slowed down during late 2014 and throughout 2015 to the extent that contracting activity has become very limited.
+The Company is effectively fully contracted to the end of 2015 with the WilPhoenix on contract until the end of 2017 and WilHunter on contract until December 2015.
+The UK market significantly slowed down during late 2014 and contracting activity has become limited.

-The UK market is seeing increased rig availability, which is anticipated to continue throughout 2016 and into 2017
+The UK market is seeing increased rig availability, which is anticipated to continue throughout at least 2015.